akl5/PackTrack/README.md

 larger teams to create higher-impact projects.
 Some may also want different experiences out of their co-op: Those who are applying to more technical positions may want to maximize their ability to use a certain skill set while those who are passionate about sales may want to find positions where they can be more face-to-face with clientele.
+When it comes to the current NUworks job search platform, the standard application description fails to capture these nuances and does not allow students to understand their compatibility with the role outside of basic required skills.